 Can I substitute canned green chilies for poblano peppers?

-Absolutely!
-Canned green chilies (often made from New Mexico or Anaheim peppers) are a convenient substitute.
-Just drain and rinse them before use.
+Yes.
+Canned green chilies (typically made from Anaheim peppers) work well as a substitute.
+Drain and rinse before using to reduce sodium content.

 How do I roast peppers at home?